MIxS-MInAS/extension-ancient/docs/Ancient.md

   chrono_age_remarks:
     name: chrono_age_remarks
     description: Notes or comments about the  earliest_chrono_age and latest_chrono_age.
       Can be used to give additional information about how date(s) were obtained, and/or point to original publication(s) describing specific protocol specified in `chrono_age_protocol`.
-      Useful to specify confidence and/or accuracy of reported date, radiocarbon ID, etc.
+For example, it can be useful to specify confidence and/or accuracy of reported date, radiocarbon ID or lab code(s), etc.
     title: chronometric age remarks
     examples:
     - value: radiocarbon dating, calibrated with OxCal v4.3 with 95% confidence interval